ifwe/bruce/doc/basic_config.md

 * `--log_echo` Causes syslog messages to be echoed to standard error.

-Bruce's config file (`/etc/bruce/bruce_conf.xml` in the above example) is an XML document that specifies batching and configuration options, as well as the above-described list of initial brokers.
+Bruce's config file (`/etc/bruce/bruce_conf.xml` in the above example) is an XML document that specifies batching, compression, and message rate limiting options, as well as the above-described list of initial brokers.
 The example configuration specifies a uniform batching latency of 1000 ms, with a 256 kbyte upper bound on the total message data size in a single batch.
 The maximum message data size for a single produce request is limited to 1024 kbytes.
 These values are somewhat arbitrary, and may require tuning.
 Snappy message compression is also configured for all topics.

 Full details of Bruce's configuration options are provided [here](detailed_config.md).